-If you’re new to camping you may not know what to look for when picking out a campsite.
+If you’re new to camping you may not know how to pick the perfect campsite or what to look for.

 A lot of campgrounds will let you reserve a site and then once you get there you can drive around and look at the unclaimed sites and pick a different one if you want.
 Others have photos on their website so you can get an idea of the lay of the land.

 Here are our suggestions on what to look for when picking out a camp site in a campground.

 When tent camping, be aware of the size of your tent and look for a site that has a decently flat spot that’s big enough for your tent.
 I also like sites that have some kind of trees or bushes between it and the other sites.
 A good spot for the size of your tent is the most important thing.

 You want to avoid low lying areas because if it rains, your tent could end up in a mud puddle and you’ll have to wash it off when you get home.

 Be aware of the native plants that may be detrimental to a happy camping experience.
 In my area, knowing what poison ivy looks like is a must when camping, but there is also poison sumac and stinging nettle.

 Most campgrounds will try to take care of these kind of things, but it’s never bad to be able to be aware yourself.